 Prof. Raja Jurdak is a Senior Principal Research Scientist at CSIRO, where he leads the Distributed Sensing Systems Group.
 He has a PhD in Information and Computer Science at University of California, Irvine in 2005, an MS in Computer Networks and Distributed Computing from the Electrical and Computer Engineering Department at UCI (2001), and a BE in Computer and Communications Engineering from the American University of Beirut (2000).
 His current research interests focus on energy-efficiency and mobility in networks.
 Prof. Jurdak and his group have led several large scale and long-term sensing projects on sensing remote and challenging environments, in agriculture, ecology, health, manufacturing, and energy.
 Most recently, he has led the large Batmon project for continental scale tracking of flying foxes, delivering near-perpetual tracking of small assets.
 His research at CSIRO has received multiple awards, including the CSIRO medal for environmental achievement and the Endeavour Executive Award in 2011, the Queensland iAwards Merit Award in 2014, and the best paper award at the EWSN conference in 2016.

 Prof Jurdak has over 120 peer-reviewed journal and conference publications, as well as a book published by Springer in 2007 titled Wireless Ad Hoc and Sensor Networks: A Cross-Layer Design Perspective.
-He serves on the editorial board of 3 international journals.
+He serves on the editorial board of 3 international journals and on the Review Board of IEEE Pervasive Computing.
 He regularly serves on the organising and technical program committees of international conferences (DCOSS, Mobiquitous, RTSS, Sensapp, Percom, EWSN, ICDCS).
-Prof Jurdak is an Honorary Professor the Unversity of Queensland, and an Adjunct Professor at Macquarie University and James Cook University.
+Prof Jurdak is an Honorary Professor the Unversity of Queensland, and an Adjunct Professor at University of New South Wales, Macquarie University and James Cook University.
+He has spent time as a visiting scientist at MIT in 2011 and at University of Oxford in 2017.
 He is a Senior Member of the IEEE.